Gizra/og/README.txt

 - 'Administer nodes' permission is required for changing the Manager of a group (do so by changing the posts' Author.)
 - 'Administer nodes' permission enables viewing of all nodes regardless of private/public status.
 - All membership management happens on the 'membership list' page which is linked from the group Block (while viewing a group page).
 This includes approving membership requests (for selective groups), adding/removing users and promoting users into group admins.
 - If you decide to stop using this module, just disable it as usual.
-If you ever decide to re-enable, all your prior group information will be restored.
+If you ever decide to re-enable, all your prior group access control information will be restored.
+If you want to really start fresh, uninstall og and og_access modules.

 DEVELOPERS & SITE BUILDERS
 ------------------